leonmutschke/setlX-Installer/README.md

 Since the script is still under development, there are not many features.
 At the moment, the script is only working for Linux.
 ##### It is not yet working well with macOS. #####
-It was tested on Ubuntu, Kali Linux and macOS Sierra.
+It was tested on Ubuntu, Arch Linux and Kali Linux and macOS Sierra.

 ### Installing setlX ###